 The Challenge

-Imagine trying to learn the 7-times-table or read a book while riding on a high speed rollercoaster.
-This is what life feels like for many of our children.
-They wake up troubled by the struggles they face, they then have to make their way to school and try to concentrate in the classroom.
-At night they go to bed feeling overwhelmed, and they have nowhere to turn.
+Imagine trying to learn the 7-times-table riding on a high speed rollercoaster.
+This is what life feels like for many teachers and learners.
+They wake up troubled by the struggles they face and try to concentrate in the classroom.
+At night they go to bed feeling overwhelmed, and some have nowhere to turn.

-Adverse childhood experiences (such as poverty, loss, neglect or exposure to violence and abuse) have a direct impact on mental health and our sense of well-being.
-These young people live on high alert, in a permanent state of fight, flight or freeze.
-The lack of access to resources and support presents a double negative.
+Adverse childhood experiences (including poverty, loss, neglect or exposure to violence and abuse) have a direct impact on mental health and our sense of well-being.
+We live on high alert, in a permanent state of fight, flight or freeze.
+If this trauma is not addressed, there is a risk of becoming trapped in a downward spiral which can lead to disruptive behaviour, self-harm, a motivational deficit.
+This send of hopelessness can lead to us dropping out of school or, tragically, repeat the patterns where the victim becomes the perpetrator.

 The Opportunity

-On the one hand – children and young people in schools are traumatised and in need of a safe space and safe person to confide in and on the other hand school leavers, from these same communities, are unemployed.
-There is an opportunity to bring these two groups together (supported by our team of psychologists and social workers) to provide a holistic, community-based mental health service.
+On the one hand children in schools need of a safe person to confide in and on the other hand school leavers, from these same communities, are unemployed.
+We bring these two groups together and our team of psychologists, counsellors and social workers offer support when needed.

 The Outcome